 What is an Operating System?

-Operating System –
+Purpose of an Operating System

 General Tasks carried by OS –